 Quick and Easy Receipt Organizing Systems

 Do you spend too much time trying to find a receipt to return an item?
 Are you ready for tax time, or is it a scramble to make it in time for April 15?
-If you are like me, you may be tempted to just let receipts pile up until they are an unsortable mess.
+If you are like me, you may be tempted to just let receipts pile up until they are an un-sortable mess.
 That is why the best way to organize receipts is to keep your system:

-- Simple to remember.
+- Simple to remember

-- Quick to file papers.
+- Quick to file papers

-- Easy to find what you need.
+- Easy to find what you need

 No filing system is perfect.
-You always have to weigh the cost of having a detailed system which makes receipts easy to find with the time it takes to file those receipts.
+You always have to weigh the cost of having a detailed system that makes receipts easy to find with the time it takes to file those receipts.
 Here are four different systems with the pros and cons of each.

 With a binder that has index cards to separate receipt types, you can easily find what you need.
 This system works best for people who often go back and look at receipts because you can easily flip back and forth to different sections and because the binder keeps the papers in order.
 If you always file new papers either at the front of a section or the back, you can quickly look through the receipts chronologically.